yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-schedule-deployment.md

 ## Schedule a deployment to start at a future date

-Deployments can be scheduled to start at a future date.
+You can schedule a deployment to start at a future date by configuring its rollout settings.
 In the example below, all devices assigned the deployment will be offered the update on July 1, 2021.

 ### Request